nmatare/dtb/README.md

 ## Description
 This Virtual Machine (VM) is set up to automate the execution of [quantstrat](https://github.com/braverock/quantstrat) trading strategies.
 The VM establishes a connection to either Interactive Brokers Trader Workstation or Gateway.
 The execution platform is fully automated and will start, stop, shutdown, restart, and handle exceptions.

-* Please note that this repo is the /home/algo/ directory of the accompanying [VM](https://www.dropbox.com/sh/1jxdkv0skkwz7tl/AABwKEF-bpJn2OeFC1JN0CIea?dl=0).
+* Please note that this repo is the /home/algo/ directory of the accompanying [VM](https://www.dropbox.com/sh/3peps1nd1s79eds/AAAUr1GwEf0_FGJK9Dz7x1r7a?dl=0).
 The primary purpose of this repo is to serve as dev version control.
-One needs to launch the VM either on AWS or locally to use the functionality described hereinafter.
+One needs to launch the [VM](https://www.dropbox.com/sh/3peps1nd1s79eds/AAAUr1GwEf0_FGJK9Dz7x1r7a?dl=0) either on AWS or locally to use the functionality described hereinafter.
-* Password to VM Link: '4q{GDhqHtv'

 ## Features
   - Hardened ArchLinux Virtual Machine;